LukeGrahamLandry/franca/devlog.md

+## (Mar 11)

+- `stmt.done = true; // TODO: you probably want to check if inner expressions are done but this seems fine so far.` a fantastic point made by "LukeGrahamLandry, 2 years ago". fixes todo/fold_string_escapes.
+  - but that causes "Unknown type for runtime var" for some shape of nested emit_capturing_call?
+    - renumber doesn't copy types, which makes sense i guess but means it has to mark things not done, because rely on put_var_type being called for the arg bindings inserted for the capturing call.
+    - it also broke tests/exe/dylibs, but the new way is kinda more sane. there's one @run containing both the add_comptime_library and the call that uses it, so now it correctly compiles the call before running the add_library, so the imported function's body has comptime=0 because it was compiled before the library existed so the shim says "tried to call uncompiled". before when it was marking done too soon, it wouldn't try to compile the import at all until calling the shim, so it wouldn't be marked BodyIsSpecial yet and by then the lib would be added so compiling would get a comptime address. moving them out of the @run (or into their own seperate one) makes it work because statements are compiled linearly. however, it's bad karma to break old tests so im going to make the shims fix it for now.

 ## (Mar 10)

 - don't like STDLIB_PATH, but then its dumb to re-guess_library_path if a driver inits a lot of compilers,